nextcloud/desktop/doc/building.rst

    Where ``x.z`` is the current version of Qt 5 that brew has installed on your machine.

-5. For compilation of mirall, follow the `generic build instructions`_.
+5. For compilation of the client, follow the `generic build instructions`_.

 6. In the build directory, run ``admin/osx/create_mac.sh <build_dir>
    <install_dir>``.
 If you have a developer signing certificate, you can specify